 And third, this is one of the ways to fund a Green New Deal.
 These bonds could, of course, be repurchased using Green QE to inject money into local economies up and down the UK.
 They are perfect for the purpose and another necessary step on the way to achieving that goal.

-Is it an Idea SDC will run with?
+Is it an idea SDC will run with?
 We do not know, but it has been suggested, that is all we can do.
-It is down to SDC now if they act on it or not.
+It is now down to SDC now if they act on it or not.